-Extract the files from FF4_prologue.7z, and you will see the following files:
+Extract the files from FF4_prologue.7z and you will see the following files:

 prologue.spc is the song in SNES format.
-These files can be played with an SPC player or by using winamp and a plug-in.
-For more info on SPC files and how to play them, use Google or check out the great extracted music tutorial at FantasyAnime.com.
-The DATA and INST files are both binary files; the former contains the music data in FF6 format, and the latter contains the instruments used in the song.
-The DATA and INST files do not contain instrument samples, as those are in the game already.
+Those can be played with a SPC player or with winamp and a plug-in.
+For more info on SPC file and how to play them, use Google or check the great extracted music tutorial at FantasyAnime.com.
+The DATA ans INST files are two binary files, the first has the music data in FF6 format and the other the instruments used in the song.
+The DATA and INST files do not contain instrument samples, those are in the game.

-We provide the same three files for every song in our song database.
-Some songs (most were made by tsushiy and have a "p" next to their title) require the instrument patch, which is available in the same thread.
-This patch installs new BRR samples in the game, giving access to a wider range of instruments to use in songs.
-Some song instrument (INST) files use those added instruments.
-This is not the case with our prologue song, so we do not need to apply the patch in this tutorial.
+All songs in our song database have the three same files.
+Some songs, mostly done by tsushiy and having a "p" next to their title need the instrument patch, available in the same thread.
+This patch install new BRR samples in the game, giving access to a wider range of instruments to use in songs.
+Some songs instrument file use those added instruments.
+This is not the case of our prologue song.